bschreck/deep.sh/docs/tutorial_history_backend.rst

 Tutorial: Write Your Own History Backend
 ****************************************

-One of the great things about xonsh is how easy it is to customize.
+One of the great things about deepsh is how easy it is to customize.
 In this tutorial, let's write our own history backend based on CouchDB.